Mr. Nietzsche in the Convenience Store: TV drama

 It was announced in the September 2015 issue of Monthly Comic Gene that the series would be adapted into a live-action television drama.
 The series was written and directed by Yūichi Fukuda, and premiered on Yomiuri TV, Hulu, and crunchyroll starting on 1 January 2016.
 Shōtarō Mamiya played Tomoharu Nii and Kenji Urai played Matsukoma.

 Reception

-As of the September issue of Monthly Comic Gene, the series had over 1 million copies in print.
+As of the September 2015 issue of Monthly Comic Gene, the series had over 1 million copies in print.
+Prior to the release of the 24th and final volume, the series had over 2.7 million copies in print.

 In a list of best-selling first volumes published in 2014, compiled by The Japan Publication Sales' Distribution Reform Group Comic Team, the series ranked number three.
 It also ranked number three on a list of the top 15 manga series containing less than five volumes, based on a poll of 2,360 bookstore employees conducted by the online bookseller Honya Club.
 The series ranked fourth in the first Next Manga Award in the print manga category.